 |© Alyssa Bowers

 Digital SLR cameras and laptops are required for most workshops, unless otherwise noted in the workshop description.
 You are expected to have a working knowledge of downloading images from your camera to the laptop, organizing files using your image editing software, and selecting images for critique.
-The only exceptions are for participants in beginning/basics photography workshops with Rick Allred, Jennifer Spelman, Sarah Meghan Lee, and Dottie Lopez.
+The only exceptions are for participants in "Basics of Digital Photography" workshops with Rick Allred, Jennifer Spelman, and Will Van Beckum.

 The following indicates the minimum equipment requirements all participants should bring (computer workstations are provided for workshops in the digital lab):